simplesalah/iqamah-times-display/README.md

     iqamah-times-display/install.sh
     ```
-6. Type `leafpad iqamah-times-display/index.html`, scroll down to the `iframe`, replace `1dqvfjWpRX2UOQMNwUeDjR28uIDgqFElDu47E2nlXRg0` with your `SLIDES_ID` from section A-2-iv.
-Save & close.
+6. Type `leafpad iqamah-times-display/index.html`, scroll down to the `iframe`, replace `1dqvfjWpRX2UOQMNwUeDjR28uIDgqFElDu47E2nlXRg0` with your `SLIDES_ID` from section A. Save & close.
 7. Type `leafpad iqamah-times-display/IqamahDisplay.js`, find the `iqamahTimingsURL` variable.
-If you set up Cloud Functions in section (D), use that URL in `iqamahTimingsURL`.
-Otherwise use `https://sheets.googleapis.com/v4/spreadsheets/SPREADSHEET_ID/values/Sheet1!B1:D11?majorDimension=COLUMNS&key=API_KEY`, but replace `API_KEY` and `SPREADSHEET_ID` with values obtained in sections B-5 and A-1-iv.
-Save & close.
+If you set up Cloud Functions in section E, use that URL in `iqamahTimingsURL`.
+Otherwise use `https://sheets.googleapis.com/v4/spreadsheets/SPREADSHEET_ID/values/Sheet1!B1:D11?majorDimension=COLUMNS&key=API_KEY`, but replace `SPREADSHEET_ID` and `API_KEY` with values obtained in sections A & D. Save & close.
 7. Click the top-left raspberry icon > Shutdown > Reboot